-3. CONCEALMENT: Does the holster perform as required for the effective concealed carry purpose?
-How well does the holster hide the handgun during every-day body motions, like walking, bending, sitting, standing, twisting, reaching, etc.?
+- CONCEALMENT: Does the holster perform as required for the effective concealed carry purpose?
+How well does the holster hide the handgun during everyday body motions, like walking, bending, sitting, standing, twisting, reaching, etc.?
 Imagine wearing the holster during these different movements.
 Is there a cant and angle adjustment for the holster, to provide better concealment and comfort?

-5. PRICE: What is its total price relative to other options available now in the market?
-Do you get any special features, options, warranties, guarantees, repair service, or additions that are worth something?
+- PRICE: What is its total price relative to other options available now in the market?
+Do you get any special features, options, warranties, guarantees, repair services, or additions that are worth something?
 Can you return it without any questions and within what time period?
 Will they repair or replace it for free?
 Do you get what you pay for?

 Evaluation of the CrossBreed Supertuck IWB Holster

 Below I list each criterion, give a brief comment about it, and then give my factor rating.
 My final buy or not buy Recommendation is given after all ten criteria are evaluated at the end of the review.
 Keep in mind that these are just my opinions.

 1. CrossBreed Supertuck IWB Holster QUALITY MADE: 10